IBM/blockchainbean2/README.md

 - [Docker version v17.06.2-ce or greater](https://www.docker.com/get-docker)
 - [Docker Compose v1.14.0 or greater](https://docs.docker.com/compose/install/)

-> ⚠ Please note: From version 0.1.0+, your smart contract package.json should depend on at least fabric-contract@1.4.0-beta2.
+> ⚠ Please note: From version 0.1.0+ for the IBM Blockchain Platform VSCode Extension, your smart contract package.json should depend on at least fabric-contract@1.4.0-beta2.
 This is only required for smart contracts not created using version 0.1.0+ of this extension.

 If you are using Windows, you must also ensure the following:
 - Your version of Windows supports Hyper-V and Docker: